-Sec.
+SEC.
 4.1.
-Intent: Single-family (R-1 and R-2) and mixed (R-3) residential districts.
+INTENT: SINGLE-FAMILY (R-1 AND R-2) AND MIXED (R-3) RESIDENTIAL DISTRICTS.

 It is the intent of this article to provide for single-, two-family and three-family residential development at a variety of densities, which are consistent with the existing and desirable future pattern of development in the city.
 Provision is made for a variety of residential densities in order to accommodate different residential preferences within areas which meet the minimum lot size standards consistent with each different preference.
 The regulations provide for a limited number of nonresidential special land uses which may be established for the convenience of residents while still preserving the overall residential character of the districts.
 Provision is also made for accommodating manufactured homes used as single-family dwellings on lots outside of manufactured home parks.
-The intent of these regulations is to permit the use of manufactured homes in all districts in which similar dwellings constructed on the site are permitted, subject to the requirements set forth in section 11.13 to assure acceptable similarity in exterior appearance between such manufactured homes and dwellings that have been or might be constructed under these and other lawful regulations in the same district.
+The intent of these regulations is to permit the use of manufactured homes in all districts in which similar dwellings constructed on the site are permitted, subject to the requirements set forth in Sec.
+11.3 to assure acceptable similarity in exterior appearance between such manufactured homes and dwellings that have been or might be constructed under these and other lawful regulations in the same district.

-Sec.
+SEC.
 4.2.
-Intent: Townhouse (THR), garden apartment (GAR), mid-rise (MRR) and manufactured home (MHR) residential districts.
+INTENT: TOWNHOUSE (THR), GARDEN APARTMENT (GAR), MID-RISE (MRR) AND MANUFACTURED HOME (MHR) RESIDENTIAL DISTRICTS.